-- Sex, Sexuality, Gender & Healthy Relationships: Gender and sexuality are complex and complicated matters, especially for today’s youth, who are flooded with masses of misinformation, misconceptions, and overly-mature subject matter.
-People identifying as lesbian, gay, bisexual, trans, queer, or intersex (LGBTQI+) regularly face discrimination, bullying and violence, often leading to higher incidents of mental health issues and suicide. programs provide a safe, encouraging space for necessary dialogue, where all are supported to be themselves and learn where to seek further help.
+- Sex, Sexuality, Gender & Healthy Relationships: Gender and sexuality are complex and complicated matters.
+And today’s youth are flooded with masses of misinformation, misconceptions, and overly-mature subject matter.
+People identifying as lesbian, gay, bisexual, trans, queer, or intersex (LGBTQI+) regularly face discrimination, bullying and violence, often leading to higher incidents of mental health issues and suicide.
+Our program provides a safe, encouraging space for necessary dialogue, where all are supported to be themselves and learn where to seek further help.

 - Violence & Gun Safety: We partner with topical and tactical experts to offer training in situations ranging from managing guns in the home to handling critical events.
-By staging challenging and dangerous scenarios, we create a critical opportunity to explore these situations safely, and deliver vital information and resources in a meaningful and effective way.
+By staging challenging and dangerous scenarios, we create a critical opportunity to explore these situations safely, delivering vital information and resources in effective ways.

 LOOK for more info about READERS THEATRE on www.IndyArtsEd.org!